 We were asked to create a new employer brand and EVP messaging from scratch with a clear employer brand, true set of employer value propositions, and related content and messaging.

-Our job was to build up a new employer brand and set of true value propositions where none existed.
-Our goal was to create a clearly defined and authentic message to help inspire existing employees and attract high-potential candidates into the company.
+A midsize company wanted us to build up a new employer brand and set of true value propositions where none existed.
+The goal was to create a clearly defined and authentic message to help inspire existing employees and attract high-potential candidates into the company.

 This was especially challenging because (for the most part) top competitors already had “category-cued salience” – meaning when people thought of this industry a few top competitors always came to mind.
 We also had no prior foundation to build on – no past efforts were ever initiated.